My plan for the day was simple—see the other side of Bali

-The side that isn’t tainted by modern influence and crowded by tourists.
+The side that isn’t tainted by western influence and crowded by tourists.
 I did my research before I came to Bali and concluded that Balifriend was the best way to achieve this.

-Putu is the perfect person to help me go around the island as he was born and raised in Bali.
+Putu is the perfect person to help me get around the island as he was born and raised in Bali.
 He knew every inch of the island.
-I had no idea what to expect for the day but I trusted he knew where to go and what to do.
+I had no idea what to expect for the day but trusted him to take me to untouristy spots.

-In between conversations in the car, I noticed something at the tip of my eyes.
+In the middle of our conversation, I noticed something at the tip of my eye.
 I looked out the window and saw this grand display of mountains in an open field.
 I asked Putu to stop for a bit so I can take a look and maybe get a photo.
-We were in a highway but it was one of those moments where the view is so breath-taking, you just want to stop the car, get down, and admire it.
+We were on a highway but it was one of those moments where the view is so breathtaking, you just want to stop the car, get down, and admire it.

-I never grow tired of looking at mountains even though our house is surrounded by them back home in Cebu.
+I never tire of looking at mountains even though our house is surrounded by them back in Cebu.
 Despite being hundreds of miles away, it always feels like home when there are mountains in sight.

 Our conversation resumed as I got back inside the car.
 We talked mostly about Hinduism as I was particularly curious about the religion.
-He explained to me that the teachings of Hinduism is always about knowing that there is good and bad.
+He explained to me that the teachings of Hinduism are always about knowing that there is good and bad.
 Like the balance of yin and yang.
-Bad doesn’t have to mean killing people or stealing but simply just having a bad day.
+Bad doesn’t have to mean killing people or stealing but simply having a bad day, for example.
 Through this, they accept that things aren’t always going to be easy and good.

 We went inside a narrow path off the main road and followed the people wearing their traditional clothes and carrying colorful umbrellas.
 Some men were making sounds with their instruments.
 I hopped off the car to get a better view and feel of the parade and put on my sarong.

-In my excitement and seeing that they were already a few meters away, I sort of ran towards them like a dog on the loose, possibly causing weird looks from the people.
+In my excitement and seeing that they were already a few meters away, I sort of ran towards them like a dog on the loose, possibly gathering weird looks from the locals.
 I realized this was a religious parade, slowed my pace, and headed to the back where a pickup truck was carrying little girls dressed in bright-yellow costumes.
 I moved a bit closer.

-I caught on with the rest of the people, and walked through a narrow road with trees on both sides.
-And in this moment, I just realized I did something I normally would not do back at home--Join in and mingle with a crowd.
-Adrenaline was pumping, I was alone with all these strangers and I didn’t care.
+I caught up with the rest of the group and walked through a narrow road with trees on both sides.
+And as the adrenaline died, I realized I did something I normally would not do back at home—Join in and mingle with a crowd.
+Blood was pumping, I was alone with all these strangers and I didn’t care.
 It was exhilarating.

 We went past rice fields under the scorching heat of the day.
 When they found out a stranger was scurrying down with them, they were slightly shocked.
 They asked me where I was from and I proudly answered I came from the Philippines.
 They smiled and spoke words I didn’t understand.
 So I just smiled back.